What is the difference between calculated column and measure in Power BI

 dax difference between measure and calculated column

-Another thing, we need to remember that, calculated column stores values in memory like other columns.
+Another thing we need to remember is that the calculated column stores values in memory like other columns.
+The calculation is done when refreshing the report on the Power BI desktop.

 Measure in Power BI